qutip/qutip-tutorials/tutorials-v5/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 +++

-With the spectral density approximation $J_{\mathrm approx}(w; a, b, c)$ implemented above, we can now perform the fit and examine the results.
-This can be done quickly using the FitSpectral bath, which takes the target spectral density as an array and fits it to the series of **k** underdamped harmonic oscillators with the Meier-Tannor form
+This type of fit can be performed quickly using the FitSpectral bath, which takes the target spectral density as an array and fits it with a series of **k** underdamped harmonic oscillators with the Meier-Tannor form.

 ```{code-cell} ipython3
 w = np.linspace(0, 15, 20000)